scoconno/scoconno.github.io/Teaching/Mind/Consciousness/index.md

 We have special access to our mental states.
 Remember that Descartes claimed that we were immediately aware of our conscious mental states.

-1. We have special authority over our mental states.
+1. Privilege: We have special authority over our mental states.
 Your belief that you are in a certain mental state has more epistemic weight than any third person judgement about your states.
-2. There is an asymmetry between first person and third person knowledge.
+2. Peculiarity: There is an asymmetry between first person and third person knowledge.
 3. Such knowledge is not based on or inferred from evidence about other things.
 You know what mental states you have and what they are like by in some special way having those states.

 Claim 1: